Hardware Security

 Does WPA3 stop PMKID cracking?

 Yes.
 WPA3-SAE (Simultaneous Authentication of Equals) is resistant to the offline dictionary attack that makes PMKID/handshake cracking viable.
-Migrating to WPA3, or WPA3-transition mode plus a strong passphrase, is the durable fix.
+Migrating to WPA3 is the durable fix.
+Note that WPA3-transition mode does not close it — it keeps a WPA2-PSK path on the same passphrase, which an attacker can simply use instead.